 It might be surprising, but #3 on the Best VPN for Netflix list is a VPN that’s very different from the others.
 PrivateVPN’s network makes up a tiny fraction of the thousand-server behemoths run by Nord or Express.
 Regardless, Private is a very formidable Netflix VPN.

 Here we have a truly small network that nevertheless offers robust security, functional speeds, and very good features.
 PrivateVPN won’t try to stop you from torrenting, but, if you’re based in China, you might want to choose either of the above services.

 There’s no router app for PrivateVPN, so you’ll have to do more work to get it running on your TV, but it has other benefits.
-Just look at these obscene prices: $7.12 a month, $4.50 a month billed every 3 months, or $2.73 a month billed every 19 months.
+Just look at these prices: $7.67/month, $4.88 a month billed every three months, or $3.82 a month billed every 13 months.
 Any of these subscriptions also let you simultaneously use PrivateVPN on six devices.
 Also, there’s a 7-day free trial for you to sniff around before committing.
 And if you’re already thinking about a long-term one, be advised that recently PrivateVPN has lowered their server count and increased the prices, which might mean that for some reason this great service is not gaining enough popularity.